MathisBD/coq-pprint/README.md

 - handles utf-8 strings properly
 - _annotated_ text : the user can box pieces of text in an annotation of any type.
 Examples of annotations include colors or typographical emphasis (bold, italic, underline, etc).
 It is up to the user to choose the type of annotations, depending on their needs.
 Annotations have no effect on text layout : to print to plain text we can simply ignore all annotations.
 - multiple backends : the rendering engine is not limited to outputting plain strings.
 It is parameterized by a pretty-printing monad, which handles the output details as well as annotations.
 This makes it possible to render documents to e.g. markdown or HTML.

+# Getting started

+Read the [quick-start](https://github.com/MathisBD/coq-pprint/blob/master/tutorials/QuickStart.v) if you are in a hury, and the [tutorial](https://github.com/MathisBD/coq-pprint/blob/master/tutorials/Tutorial.v) if you have more time.

 # Installation